Outpatient Internship positions available: 11

 - Psychological testing (as appropriate)

 Compass Health also follows CDC guidelines for COVID-19 safety protocols, and as the pandemic shifts our policies are subject to change.
 As of March 2022, masks are no longer required in behavioral-health only clinics, but are required in areas that may be shared with primary care or dental patients, such as waiting rooms.
 They may be removed at each provider’s discretion in their own offices.
 Masks are always available for employees in each clinic, and testing is available but voluntary.
 Generally, Compass Health has increased cleaning protocols in offices, and individual providers are given additional cleaning supplies to keep on hand.
-Seating areas are set up for social distancing, as well.
 Interns with Compass will be providing both in-person and telehealth services from their office location.
 Earlier in the pandemic, virtual meetings and reduced group sizes were utilized; while these restrictions have been removed, they are subject to return if increased rates of community transmission were to occur.
-As of October 2021, all employees (including interns) are required to receive the COVID-19 vaccine unless granted an approved accommodation.
+As of October 2021, all employees (including interns) are required to receive the COVID-19 vaccine unless granted approval for an accommodation.
 Compass Health reviews their safety protocols on a routine basis, and updates are sent to all staff regarding any policy changes.
 While this was previously done weekly, as the pandemic has slowed, the review of protocols and related updates are done on an as-needed basis.

 Central Region Sites